s311354/Louis/_posts/2021-08-22-Simplest_Guide_with_Python_Exception_and_Logging.md

 ---

 ## Introduction ##
-Even if you write clear and readable code, even if you are familiar with your code, even if you cover your code with tests, weird bugs or runtime errors will inevitably appear and you will need to handle them in some way.
+Working on a large project is challenging on many fronts.
+One of those challenges is to make sure the logs are relaying all relevant information for the project that could help with debugging issues and failure.
+Even if you write clear and readable code, even if you are familiar with your code, even if you cover your code with tests, weird bugs or runtime failures will inevitably appear and you will need to handle them in some way.
 Python's built-in exceptions module and built-in logging module can be used to test an exception handler, report an error condition or troubleshoot any bugs.

 In this short tutorial, I would sort out some basic guide with exception handling and logging setup.
 Also, describe how to use the exception and logging modules.